Platform Risk: When Stripe or Wise Can Break You

 One blind spot, every two weeks.
 No spam.

-The most common pattern: everything functions.
+The most common pattern I see: everything functions.
 Revenue comes in.
 Taxes get filed.
 Nothing has gone wrong.
+So what's the problem?

-But "functioning" and "structured" are different conditions.
-A functioning payment flow can exist alongside unresolved questions about entity boundaries, income classification, documentation completeness, and jurisdictional obligations.
+The problem is that "functioning" and "structured" are different things.
+A payment flow that works fine today can sit on top of unresolved questions about entity boundaries, income classification, and jurisdictional obligations.

-These questions are structural characteristics, not problems.
-They become problems when someone asks about them — a platform during a compliance review, a bank during an account inquiry, an authority during an audit — and the answers aren't clear.
-The documentation gap between what founders see and what authorities see is where this exposure concentrates.
+Those questions stay dormant until someone asks about them.
+A platform during a compliance review.
+A bank during an account inquiry.
+A tax authority during an audit.
+If the answers aren't clear, that's when the documentation gap between what you see and what authorities see becomes expensive.

 None of these are emergencies.
 None require immediate action.

 Payment rails are not neutral infrastructure.
-They are controlled by third parties, governed by policies the account holder doesn't set, and subject to changes the account holder cannot predict.
-Awareness of that condition — of what is visible and what is hidden — is the closest thing to preparation that exists.
-For a practical comparison of banking options that address some of these dependencies, see the Mercury vs. Wise vs. Relay comparison.
+They're controlled by third parties, governed by policies you didn't agree to, and subject to changes you can't predict.
+Knowing where you're exposed is the closest thing to preparation that exists.
+For a practical starting point, the Mercury vs. Wise vs. Relay comparison covers banking options that address some of these dependencies.

 References